-Practice Greenhealth did the math for the Less Food to Landfill toolkit.
+Practice Greenhealth did the math.
 Reducing food waste has the potential to save facilities money.
 Hospitals, on average, spend $0.06 to $0.10 per pound for waste removal.
 A typical 200-bed community hospital might generate 65 tons of food waste annually at a cost of .06 per pound of disposal is $7,800.
 LeanPath, a business that helps customers reduce food waste and improve efficiency, found that its customers have typically reduced their pre-consumer food waste by 50% or more, which results in a 2-6% savings on annual food purchases.

 Sutter worked with Copia to look at each and every food type, organizing the food into 16 categories.
 They reviewed their grocery numbers and averaged out waste for fruits and vegetables, meats, dry goods, and attached a cost to all of those.
 They will be weighing the food and will be able to see not only how much food was diverted but also how much money was saved.
 Breezee looks forward to sharing the final price tag with the health system’s staff and leadership.